arminhaaf/mandelexplorer/README.md

 A GPU accerelated Mandelbrot explorer implemented in Java 8 using aparapi (https://gitter.im/Syncleus/aparapi)

+Start nimra.mandelexplorer.MandelExplore from your IDE

+With maven just start mvn (using exec plugin to start mandelExplorer)

 Use mouse to explore:

 - scroll wheel to zoom